Historical racial and ethnic demographics of the United States: Historical data for all races and for Hispanic origin (1610–2020)

 The United States census enumerated Whites and Blacks since 1790, Asians and Native Americans since 1860 (though all Native Americans in the U.S. were not enumerated until 1890), "some other race" since 1950, and "two or more races" since 2000.
-Mexicans were counted as White from 1790 to 1930, unless of apparent non-European extraction.
-Hispanics (as well as the Non-Hispanic White population) were enumerated since 1940 (with the exception of 1950 and 1960), but some estimates for the Hispanic (and Non-Hispanic White) population were made for certain years before 1940 (as well as for 1950 and 1960).
+The category of Pacific Islanders (including Native Hawaiians) was enumerated separately from Asians for the first time in 2000.
+Mexicans were automatically counted as White in every census from 1790 to 1960, except for 1930, unless individually deemed by enumerators as being "definitely Indian or of other non-white races."
+Hispanics of all races (as well as the Non-Hispanic White population) have been enumerated as an ethnic category since 1970.
+Some earlier estimates of the Hispanic population exist, with the population of White Hispanics estimated by the Census Bureau based on the "white population of Spanish mother tongue" in the 1940 census.
+Limited estimates for the Hispanic (and Non-Hispanic White) population were also made for certain years before 1940 (as well as for 1950 and 1960).

+The Census Bureau has announced that for the upcoming 2030 Census, the 'race' and 'ethnicity' categories will be combined into one question, meaning that Hispanics will be classified in the same way as the already recognized racial categories, rather than as a separate ethnic classification as they were from 1970-2020.
+Additionally, the Census Bureau has also announced the introduction of a new "Middle Eastern or North African" racial category for the 2030 census.
+Middle Eastern Americans were historically counted as White on every census from 1950-2020.

 a These population estimates include a small number of Native Americans/Indians as part of the Black/Negro population throughout this time period (1610–1780).

 b While all Native Americans in the United States were only counted as part of the (total) U.S. population since 1890, the U.S. Census Bureau previously either enumerated or made estimates of the non-taxed Native American population (which was not counted as a part of the U.S. population before 1890) for the 1860–1880 time period.
 The combined taxed and non-taxed Native American population in the United States was 339,421 in 1860, 313,712 in 1870, and 306,543 in 1880.

-c Data on race from the 2000 and 2010 U.S. Censuses are not directly comparable with those from the 1990 census and previous censuses due, in large part, to giving respondents the option to report more than one race.
+c Data on race from the 2000 and 2010 U.S. censuses are not directly comparable with those from the 1990 census and previous censuses due, in large part, to giving respondents the option to report more than one race.
 This is also true of data from the 2020 census, which saw a large number of respondents who had previously only identified as one race identify as multiracial.